-Setting Description Factory Default IMAX.
-30 characters This option is useful for recording a more detailed description of the unit.
-None
+Setting Description Factory Default

+Max.
+30 characters This option is useful for recording a more detailed description None

+iriax.
+30 characters of the unit.
+INOTIC

 Maintainer Contact Info

 Setting Description Factory Default Max.
 30 characters This option is useful for providing information about who is responsible for maintaining this unit and how to contact this person.
 None